-We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel treatments for patients suffering from hematological, pulmonary and cardiovascular disorders with high unmet medical need.
-We are a leader in understanding the role of the transforming growth factor-beta, or TGF-ß, family of proteins, which are master regulators of red blood cell and platelet production as well as of the growth, repair and maintenance of a number of tissues, including blood vessels and heart tissue.
-We are leveraging this understanding to develop large and small molecules that have the potential to provide meaningful and potentially disease-modifying benefit to patients.
-Targeting TGF-ß signaling pathways has been clinically proven to elicit robust changes in blood cells, blood vessels and heart tissue, which we believe provides a precedent and strong rationale for our strategy.
+We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel treatments for patients suffering from hematological and musculoskeletal disorders with high unmet medical need.
+We are a leader in understanding the role of the transforming growth factor-Beta, or TGF-ß, family of proteins, which are master regulators of red blood cell and platelet production as well as of the growth, repair and maintenance of muscle and bone.
+We have leveraged this understanding and developed a discovery approach to generate large and small molecules to address diseases of these tissues.
+Targeting TGF-ß signaling pathways has been clinically proven to elicit robust changes in blood cells, muscle and bone, which we believe provides a precedent and strong rationale for our strategy.

 Our lead protein therapeutic product candidate, KER-050, is an engineered ligand trap comprised of a modified ligand-binding domain of the TGF-ß superfamily receptor known as activin receptor type IIA that is fused to the portion of the human antibody known as the Fc domain.
 KER-050 is being developed for the treatment of low blood cell counts, or cytopenias, including anemia and thrombocytopenia, in patients with myelodysplastic syndromes, or MDS, and in patients with myelofibrosis.
-In June 2022, we announced additional data from our ongoing Phase 2 clinical trial evaluating KER-050 for the treatment of anemia and thrombocytopenia in patients with very low-, low-, or intermediate-risk MDS.
-Following recommendation by the Safety Review Committee, dosing for Part 2 of the trial was initiated at a starting dose of 3.75 mg/kg, with an opportunity for patients to dose escalate to 5.0 mg/kg based on individual titration rules.
-We expect to report additional data from this trial by the end of 2022.
-Additionally, in December 2021, we commenced an open-label Phase 2 clinical trial evaluating KER-050 for the treatment of patients with myelofibrosis-associated cytopenias and expect to report initial data from this trial by the end of 2022.
+We recently completed a Phase 1 clinical trial evaluating the safety, tolerability and pharmacokinetics of KER-050 in healthy post-menopausal women.
+We plan to commence a Phase 2 clinical trial in patients with MDS evaluating KER-050 for the treatment of cytopenias, including anemia and thrombocytopenia, in the second half of 2020.
+We also plan to commence a Phase 2 clinical trial evaluating KER-050 for the treatment of patients with myelofibrosis-associated cytopenias in 2021.

-Our lead small molecule product candidate, KER-047, is designed to selectively and potently inhibit activin receptor-like kinase-2, or ALK2, a TGF-ß superfamily receptor.
-KER-047 is being developed for the treatment of functional iron deficiency which is a consequence of elevated ALK2 signaling, including our initial target, iron-refractory iron deficiency anemia, or IRIDA.
-In December 2020, we reported topline data from our completed Phase 1 clinical trial of KER-047 in healthy volunteers.
-We have commenced an open-label Phase 2 clinical trial in patients with IRIDA and expect to report initial data from this trial by the end of 2022.
-We also expect to commence an open-label Phase 2 clinical trial in MDS and myelofibrosis patients with functional iron deficiency in the second half of 2022 and expect to report initial data from this trial in the first half of 2023.
+Our lead small molecule product candidate, KER-047, is designed to selectively and potently inhibit activin receptor-like kinase-2, a TGF-ß superfamily receptor.
+KER-047 is being developed for the treatment of anemia resulting from elevated levels of hepcidin, the key regulator of iron absorption and recycling, including our initial target, iron-refractory iron deficiency anemia, or IRIDA.
+We are also developing KER-047 for the treatment of fibrodysplasia ossificans progressiva, or FOP, a rare musculoskeletal disorder, and is currently in a Phase 1 clinical trial.
+We expect to complete the Phase 1 clinical trial in mid-2020, and to subsequently report data from this trial in the second half of 2020.
+We expect to commence a Phase 2 clinical trial in patients with IRIDA and anemias with elevated hepcidin, including myelofibrosis, in the first half of 2021 and a Phase 2 clinical trial in patients with FOP in the first half of 2021.